 The responsibilities of CRNAs are many, and thus require a strong foundation in training and education.
 Education for CRNAs tends to begin with a bachelor’s degree in nursing or a similarly applicable subject.
-Additionally, you need to be licensure as a Registered Nurse; one year’s experience in nursing in an environment such as an emergency room (ER) or intensive care unit (ICU), and licensure via exams and interviews.
+Additionally, you need to be licensure as a Registered Nurse.
+Also, individuals need one year of experience in an emergency room (ER) or intensive care unit (ICU).

 A year spent in emergency rooms (ERs) and/or intensive care units (ICUs) will give future CRNAs a realistic appraisal of the demands of the medical field.
 Seeing a variety of patients and their conditions show future CRNAs why effective anesthesia is so central to modern healthcare.
 This is particularly true when trauma is experienced in settings such as ERs and ICUs.

 True to their roots in the treatment of soldiers during the Civil War, CRNAs deal with some of the most difficult cases in healthcare management.
 While the job is not for all, it does carry special appeal to those with a good set of personal qualities and a commitment to helping others.

 For example, a thorough understanding of yourself and your values is essential for succeeding at the job.
 Hours are often long and tasks extremely demanding.
-To know if you truly want to become a CRNA, try volunteering with local hospital or shadowing nursing staff, particularly in ERs or ICUs.
-Hospitals and clinics are often keen to teach new generations of future staff on how their job is done.
+To know if you truly want to become a CRNA, try volunteering with a local hospital or shadowing nursing staff, particularly in ERs or ICUs.
+Hospitals and clinics teach new generations how to do their job.